 The Hundredorum Rolls of 1273 included: Geoffrey le Lepere, Oxfordshire; Walter le Lepere, Buckinghamshire; and Robert Leper, Lincolnshire.
 In Yorkshire, Alicia Lepar was listed there in the Yorkshire Poll Tax Rolls of 1379.
 William le Poure was found in the Close Rolls, 1 Edward I (during the first year of the reign of King Edward I.)

 Early History of the Leeper family

-Another 117 words (8 lines of text) covering the years 1200 and 1295 are included under the topic Early Leeper History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leeper research.
+Another 59 words (4 lines of text) covering the years 1200, 1295 and 1713 are included under the topic Early Leeper History in all our PDF Extended History products and printed products wherever possible.

 Leeper Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Leeper, Leaper, Leper, LePere, Lepere, Lepper, Leiper, Leyper, Peer, Pere, Peir and many more.

 Early Notables of the Leeper family (pre 1700)